+Music has been a part of singer-songwriter Lauren Eylise’s heart and soul for as long as she can remember.
 Singing since the tender age of 2 years old, music emerged as an innate form of expression for Lauren.
-Though never formally educated in music, Lauren’s craft was propelled by her passion and life experiences.
+Though her formal education in music was scarce, Lauren’s craft was propelled by her passion and life experiences.

 Issue 04 | Fall/Winter 2018